Korea Creative Content Agency: History

 In 1978–2009, the Korea Creative Content Agency was established with the merger of several South Korean government organizations such as the Korea Broadcasting Institute, the Korean Game Industry Agency and the Culture and Content Agency.

 In 1986–2013, the agency signed a memorandum of understanding with King Sejong Institute (a state-supported institution that teaches Korean) to introduce hallyu content as part of Korean language classes.

-In 2009, The Korea Creative Content Agency was used by Ministry of Culture, Sports and Tourism that agency made a separate department.
+In 2009, the Korea Creative Content Agency was made an affiliate entity of the Ministry of Culture, Sports and Tourism and named Song Sung-gak as its president for a three-year term.

 Organization

 The agency's headquarters are located at Naju in South Jeolla Province and its current President is Jo Hyunrae.